Karim Nagi

 Karim Nagi is an Egyptian musician, composer, ethnic dance artist, and DJ.
 He specializes in traditional Arabic music but is widely known for his innovative approach.
 In total he has released fourteen CDs and six DVDs, and he tours internationally performing and teaching.

-Karim Nagi has been an invited speaker and master class instructor at Brown University, Princeton University, Yale University, New York University, Boston University, and the University of California Los Angeles, among many others, including international institutions.
-He has been a featured ethnic dance artist at Jacob's Pillow Dance Festival and a featured music artist at the American Folk Festival in Bangor, ME, in 2004 and Lowell, MA, in 2005.
+Karim Nagi has been an invited speaker and master class instructor at Brown University, Princeton University, Yale University, the University of Chicago, New York University, Boston University, and the University of California Los Angeles, among many others, including international institutions.
+He has been a featured ethnic dance artist at Jacob's Pillow Dance Festival and a featured music artist at the American Folk Festival in Bangor, Maine, in 2004 and Lowell, Mass., in 2005.

 In 2001 Karim Nagi started the program Arabiqa, aimed to educate children and adults alike on Arabic culture through music and arts rather than through religion and politics.
 He is a member of the New England Foundation for the Arts, through which he is a New England States Touring (NEST) artist.

-Under the name Turbo Tabla, Karim Nagi has released four CDs, two of which were distributed internationally by Universal Records.
-These CDs feature Karim's pioneering technique and unique aesthetic in mixing traditional Arabic sounds with Hip Hop, Techno and House.
+Under the name Turbo Tabla, Karim Nagi has released four albums, two of which were distributed internationally by Universal Records.
+These albums feature Karim's pioneering technique and unique aesthetic in mixing traditional Arabic sounds with hip hop, techno, and house.
 More recently, he has been exploring English language spoken word fused with his signature Arab percussion and electronic remixes.

 He produces the annual Arab Dance Seminar, now in its fourteenth session, where he invites native and expert instructors to teach dances and culture from around the Arab world over three days every November.
 He is also the director of the Sharq Ensemble, a group of three to thirteen Arab and American musicians that revives and performs traditional Arabic music.
 The Ensemble was featured, to wide acclaim, in the Boston Christmas Revels in 2011 and has also performed, toured and released one CD with the Boston Camerata.